 Don't worry if you aren't keen on wearing dresses, there are still plenty of options!
 During the 1940s Hollywood icons including Katharine Hepburn paved the way for trousers to be more popular and acceptable within women's fashion.
 1940s trousers will flatter your waist with their high-waisted fit and wide-leg design and go perfectly with a blouse.

 As Goodwood Revival takes place in September, there is a chance that the Great British weather could bring the sun out in full force!
-Swap the trousers for 40s style 'paper bag waist' shorts or a vintage style playsuit to keep you lovely and cool.
+Our vintage style Lauren Siren Suit will keep you cool and fabulous.
 Accessorise with 40s style sandals and iconic circle sunglasses.

 Goodwood Revival also hosts dancing sessions where you can jive and swing to your heart's content!
 If you're thinking of going for the vintage dancer look make sure you opt for a skirt or dress that makes a fabulous full circle as you're dancing.
 Any classic 40s style blouse will go perfectly with this look, but most importantly make sure you have a pair of comfortable heels!
 A pair of T-Bar heels are usually the go-to as they'll keep your feet nice and secure whilst dancing.

 If the weather does decide to take a turn for the nippy side you'll want to keep as cosy as possible.
-A vintage jacket or coat in the classic Houndstooth print will protect you from the elements and still look utterly stylish, or if you just want something to keep the cold at bay a slipover or cardigan may be better for you.
+A vintage jacket classic Houndstooth or tartan print will protect you from the elements and still look utterly stylish, or if you just want something to keep the cold at bay finish your outfit off with a slipover or cardigan.

 For authentic 1940s style rolls and curls are an absolute must.
 There are so many varieties of styles from victory curls to pompadours, but it's important to go with a style that you're most comfortable with as they can be tricky to execute by yourself!